cocolabs/pz-modding-guide/pz-modding-guide.md

 Project Zomboid's codebase is divided into two main components; the *frontend* and *backend*.
 The frontend is written in Lua and is mainly focused on defining the user interface.
 The backed is written in Java and handles most of game logic, rendering objects, registering user input and much more.

-Since the early days of Project Zomboid there was only ever two ways of modding the game; with Lua using the official API or with Java by modifying and recompiling game Java classes.
+Since the early days of Project Zomboid there was only ever two ways of modding the game; with Lua using the official API or with Java by modifying and recompiling game classes.
 The following sections list the advantages and disadvantages of both approaches.

 ### Lua modding

-Official modding support is implemented with modified [Kahlua](https://code.google.com/archive/p/kahlua/), a Lua interpreter written in Java.
-It reads instructions written in Lua and executes them with Java Virtual Machine.
-Lua interacts with Java using an [API](https://projectzomboid.com/modding/) defined in [LuaManager](https://projectzomboid.com/modding/zombie/Lua/LuaManager.html).
-Methods defined in [LuaManager.GlobalObject](https://projectzomboid.com/modding/zombie/Lua/LuaManager.GlobalObject.html) are exported as global Lua functions and classes exported by `LuaManager.Exposer` are available as global Lua tables.
+Official modding support is implemented with modified [Kahlua](https://code.google.com/archive/p/kahlua/), which is a Lua interpreter written in Java.
+It reads instructions written in Lua and executes them in the Java Virtual Machine.
+Lua interacts with Java using an [API](https://projectzomboid.com/modding/) defined in [`LuaManager`](https://projectzomboid.com/modding/zombie/Lua/LuaManager.html).
+Methods defined in [`LuaManager.GlobalObject`](https://projectzomboid.com/modding/zombie/Lua/LuaManager.GlobalObject.html) are exported as global Lua functions and classes exported by `LuaManager.Exposer` are available as global Lua tables.

 #### Advantages